KipCollo/Java-Revision/java/networks/Readme.md

 # Networking

+The Internet is the global network of millions of computers.
+Your computer can connect to the Internet through an Internet Service Provider (ISP) using a dialup, DSL, or cable modem, or through a local area network (LAN).

+When a computer needs to communicate with another computer, it needs to know the other computer’s address.

+An Internet Protocol (IP) address uniquely identifies the computer on the Internet.
+An IP address consists of four dotted decimal numbers between 0 and 255, such as 130.254.204.31.
+Since it is not easy to remember so many numbers, they are often mapped to meaningful names called domain names, such as liang.armstrong.edu.
+Special servers called Domain Name Servers (DNS) on the Internet translate host names into IP addresses.

+When a computer contacts liang.armstrong.edu, it first asks the DNS to translate this domain name into a numeric IP address and then sends the request using the IP address.
+The Internet Protocol is a low-level protocol for delivering data from one computer to another across the Internet in packets.
+Two higher-level protocols used in conjunction with the IP are the Transmission Control Protocol (TCP) and the User Datagram Protocol (UDP).

+TCP enables two hosts to establish a connection and exchange streams of data.
+TCP guarantees delivery of data and also guarantees that packets will be delivered in the same order in which they were sent.

+UDP is a standard, low-overhead, connectionless, host-to-host protocol that is used over the IP.
+UDP allows an application program on one computer to send a datagram to an application program on another computer.

+Java supports both stream-based and packet-based communications.
+Stream-based communications use TCP for data transmission, whereas packet-based communications use UDP.
+Since TCP can detect lost transmissions and resubmit them, transmissions are lossless and reliable.
+UDP, in contrast, cannot guarantee lossless transmission.
+Stream-based communications are used in most areas of Java programming.

 Java Networking is a concept of connecting two or more computing devices together so that we can share resources.

 When computing devices such as laptops, desktops, servers, smartphones, and tablets and an eternally-expanding arrangement of IoT gadgets such as cameras, door locks, doorbells, refrigerators, audio/visual systems, thermostats, and various sensors are sharing information and data with each other is known as networking.